code-y/redux-fluent/README.md

  - [FSA action](https://github.com/acdlite/flux-standard-action#actions) may have `error = true` but this involves `IF Statements` inside reducers, so, developers tend to have separate `cases` via `ACTION_SUCCESS` and `ACTION_ERROR`.
  - Uncontrolled scaffolding growth.

-**Why not [redux-actions](https://github.com/reduxactions/redux-actions)?** The surface Api should be cleaner, the implementation of the Action should only [describe the state changes](https://redux.js.org/docs/introduction/CoreConcepts.html) without tanking care about asynchronous stuff, like promises or observables.

 ## Installation

 ```bash